jdwrote/machinelearning/README.md

 # machinelearning

-This fold contains sample codes implemented in python on content and assignments from the Coursera for the completion of the ML certification.
-Majority of the codes are from Coursera (e.g., plot, library setup, data) except those designed to test key learning points.
+This fold contains codes implemented in python on content and assignments from the Coursera for the completion of the ML certification.
+1) Majority of the codes are from Coursera (e.g., plot, library setup, data) except those designed to test key learning points.
+2) I have to update the codes to python as Coursera's is based on Jupyter

 3/28
 - Add an assigment using both Tensorflow and Numpy to build out a model and predict 0/1 from the image